sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 * Optimizes unnecessary search queries by using an index of commits to query only for time periods that have had at least one commit.
 * Supports regexp based drilldown on repository name.
 * Provides permissions restrictions by filtering of repositories that are not visible to the user at query time.
 * Does not yet support synchronous insight creation through an API.
-Read more below in the settings sync section.
+Read more below in the Insight Metadata section.

 The current version of the backend is an MVP to achieve beta status to unblock the feature request of "running an insight over all my repos".